moemoe89/btc/README.md

 $ docker-compose -f ./development/docker-compose.yml up migration
 ```

+This migration also seeds some test data, because when creating a transaction, will requires existing user id.
+This seeds, will insert 5 users data, from ID 1 to 5.

 ### 4. Instrumentation

 This service implements [https://opentelemetry.io/](https://opentelemetry.io/) to enable instrumentation in order to measure the performance.